GMC, Chevy, Cadillac Lawsuit Investigation: Did Your Engine Fail While Driving?

 - This Alert Affects:

-- Anyone who owns or leases a 2019-2024 GMC Yukon, Chevrolet Tahoe or Cadillac Escalade with a 6.2L engine and has experienced engine failure while driving their vehicle.
+- California residents who own or lease a 2019-2024 GMC Yukon, Chevrolet Tahoe or Cadillac Escalade with a 6.2L engine and have experienced engine failure while driving their vehicle.

 - What’s Going On?